anandyes/Exam70-535/notes/Database.md

         * Data transformation activities - transformation activities that can be added to pipelines either individually or chained with another activity.
         * Control activities
     * Datasets - Datasets represent data structures within the data stores
     * Linked services - Linked services are much like connection strings, which define the connection information that's needed for Data Factory to connect to external resources.
-Represents Data Store and Compuete resource.
+Represents Data Store and Compute resource.
 * Triggers - Triggers represent the unit of processing that determines when a pipeline execution needs to be kicked off
 * Pipeline runs - A pipeline run is an instance of the pipeline execution
 * Parameters - Parameters are key-value pairs of read-only configuration
 * Control flow - Control flow is an orchestration of pipeline activities that includes chaining activities in a sequence, branching, defining parameters at the pipeline level, and passing arguments while invoking the pipeline on-demand or from a trigger

 ### Azure Data Lake Analytics[^](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-overview)

 * Azure Data Lake Analytics (ADLA) is an on-demand analytics job service that simplifies big data
 * U-SQL lets you analyze data across Data Lake Store, SQL Server in Azure, Azure SQL Database, and Azure SQL Data Warehouse
 * U-SQL is a query language that extends the familiar, simple, declarative nature of SQL with the expressive power of C#